carlssonnp/test-another-remote-/simulations/setup/git.md

 *(No peeking at other people's answers.)*

 **Exercise 8:** Create a PR with your answers to this repo.
-Ask your Guardian to review.
+Ask your Guardian to review and hopefully bestow you with an "LGTM" ("looks good to me" or "let's get this merged" depending on who you ask).